-6.1 If a student wishes to appeal their allocation, they must submit a formal written appeal to the Medicine and Health WIL team within two weeks of being notified of the allocation decision.

-The appeal will be considered expeditiously.

-- Any appeal must be based on a new circumstance that was not applicable at the time of submitting preferences or if new documentation related to a previously reported circumstance becomes available.
+- 6.1 If a student wishes to appeal their allocation, they must submit a formal written appeal to the Medicine and Health WIL team within two weeks of being notified of the allocation decision.
+The appeal will be considered expeditiously. - 6.2 Any appeal must be based on a new circumstance that was not applicable at the time of submitting preferences or if new documentation related to a previously reported circumstance becomes available.
 The same circumstances as listed in 5.2 will be considered.
 A student who did not request special consideration of an existing circumstance at the time of submitting preferences cannot appeal following the outcome of the allocation process.
-A student cannot appeal because their allocation to a clinical site was low down on their preference list. - 6.3 The final decision in any appeal will be made by the CAC. - 6.4 If an appeal to the CAC is unsuccessful, a student may appeal to the Office of the Deputy Vice-Chancellor (Academic) within 20 working days, if they are able to demonstrate that the Faculty did not follow the outlined process in this document.
-The Office of the Deputy Vice-Chancellor (Academic) will not consider appeals based solely on an unfavourable decision of the CAC.
+A student cannot appeal because their allocation to a clinical site was low down on their preference list.

+- 6.3 The final decision in any appeal will be made by the CAC. - 6.4 If an appeal to the CAC is unsuccessful, a student may appeal to the Office of the Deputy Vice-Chancellor (Academic) within 20 working days, if they are able to demonstrate that the Faculty did not follow the outlined process in this document.
+The Office of the Deputy Vice- Chancellor (Academic) will not consider appeals based solely on an unfavourable decision of the CAC. - 6.5 Faculty acknowledges that a student's situation in relation to the clinical allocation may change outside of the timeframe as outlined in section 6.1.
+Students seeking an appeal of allocation after the timeframe has passed must submit a formal written appeal to the Medicine and Health WIL team.
+If the appeal meets the criteria outlined in 5.2, the Medicine and Health WIL team will circulate the appeal to the CAC for a final decision.
+Students may appeal the decision of the CAC as per 6.4.